architect/arc.codes/src/views/docs/en/guides/extend/plugins.md

 This method should always return an object.
 Each property on the object represents a variable name, and the value for each property contains the variable value.

-> 🏌️‍♀️ Protip: When this method is invoked in a pre-`deploy` context, acceptable values for the variables include CloudFormation JSON.
+> 🏌️‍♀️ Protip: When this method is invoked in a pre-deploy context, acceptable values for the variables include CloudFormation JSON.
 This is essential to expose CloudFormation-managed infrastructure; see the example below.

 #### Example `variables` implementation